 At the opening of the 2016/17 season Benjamin made his debut with the Royal Philharmonic and Auckland Philharmonia Orchestras performing the Tchaikovsky Concerto.

 Over the last year he has appeared as soloist with Philharmonia Orchestra at Salisbury Festival, Royal Northern Sinfonia at Sage Gateshead, the Orchestra Sinfonica Abruzzese L’Aquila in Italy, Sinfonia Cymru, English Chamber Orchestra and Maui Pops Orchestra in Hawaii.
 In summer 2016 he joined Ravinia’s Steans Music Institute in Chicago as a Fellow.
-Future engagements include concerts at Festspiele Mecklenburg-Vorpommern in Germany, debut recitals in New York and Washington D.C. and recitals in Argentina and Chile.
+Future engagements include concerts at Festspiele Mecklenburg-Vorpommern in Germany, debut recitals in New York and Washington D.C. and recitals in Argentina, Chile and China.

 Benjamin has given recitals and taken part in festivals across Europe including Wigmore Hall, Saffron Hall, Pedrera Hall, the Pärnu, Steirisches Kammermusikfestival, Cheltenham, Buxton, North Norfolk, Northern Chords and East Neuk Festivals.
 He has toured throughout New Zealand and appeared as soloist with the Royal New Zealand Ballet Company.
 His first CD for Champs Hill Records was released in 2015 and immediately went to No. 12 in the Classical Charts and was featured on Classic FM.
 He was selected for representation by Young Classical Artists Trust (YCAT) in 2013.